Information updated March 2020

 The Wright County Sheriff’s Office is the third largest sheriff’s office in Minnesota.
-It provides law enforcement services to the unincorporated areas of the county and contracts police services with 13 cities in the county.
-There are eleven divisions within the sheriff’s office: administration, bailiff, civil process, communications, community services, corrections, criminal investigation, narcotics, recreational enforcement, warrants/transports, and patrol.
+It provides law enforcement services to the unincorporated areas of the county and contract police services with 13 cities in the county.
+There are five divisions within the Sheriff’s Office: Patrol, Criminal Investigations, Operations, Business Management and Corrections.
+Each divisions is broken down into smaller units such as: administration, court security, communications, community services, detective, emergency management, emergency response team, k-9, special investigations, school resource, recreational services, civil/warrants/transports, and traffic enforcement.

 Current Sheriff Sean Deringer began his service to Wright County in 1997 as a deputy sheriff.
-Prior to being elected sheriff in 2018, he served as an investigator, detective, lieutenant, patrol sergeant, and patrol captain.
+Prior to being elected sheriff in 2018, he served as a patrol deputy, drug investigator, detective, patrol sergeant, lieutenant and patrol captain.
 He grew up in central North Dakota.
 He is married, has two children, and resides in Maple Lake.

 Wright County’s location just west of the Twin City metropolitan area has contributed to its rapid growth in recent years.
 The sheriff’s office has continued to meet the challenge by providing quality law enforcement services to the citizens of the county.